NirutG/Machine_Learning/CAR_PRICE_PREDICTION/README.md

 **To run the app of CAR PRICE PREDICTION SYSTEM**

-  1. Go to the app directory.
+  1. Go to the app/CarPrice_Prediction_WebApp-DockerVersion/A1_Carprice_prediction/ directory.

   2. Build the docker image: docker-compose build